 Federal law (Title VII of the Civil Rights Act, 42 U.S.C. §1981, Age Discrimination in Employment Act, Americans with Disabilities Act) and State law (Florida Civil Rights Act) prohibit employers from discriminating against employees on the basis of:

 - National Origin

 - Marital Status

 Discrimination can take many forms.
-At Florin Gray Bouzas Owens we understand that one common form is through harassment by supervisors and co-workers.
+At Florin Gray Bouzas Owens, LLC we understand that one common form is through harassment by supervisors and co-workers.
 Most people are familiar with sexual harassment, but employees in Florida are harassed because of their race, gender, age, pregnancy, marital status, disability, handicap, national origin, and religion.
 The most common form of harassment occurs when a supervisor or co-worker creates a hostile work environment for another employee.
-Common forms of harassing and offensive conduct that our Florida harassment attorneys often see are: slurs, distasteful jokes, threats, name calling, insults, unwelcome touching, offensive pictures or objects and a variety of other verbal and physical harassment that interferes with an employee’s work.
+Common forms of harassing and offensive conduct that our Florida employment attorneys often see are: slurs, distasteful jokes, threats, name calling, insults, unwelcome touching, offensive pictures or objects and a variety of other verbal and physical harassment that interferes with an employee’s work.

 The Employer Has the Responsibility to Put a Stop to the Harassment